dib-lab/dammit/doc/install.md

     conda config --add channels bioconda
     conda config --add channels conda-forge

-> Note that these commands stack.
+**_A note on channel priority_:**
-> In this case, the highest priority channel will be `conda-forge`, followed by `bioconda` and then the `defaults` channel.
+These commands stack, so the highest priority channel here will be `conda-forge`, followed by `bioconda` and then the `defaults` channel.
+This is the recommended channel order.
+You can reorder your channels at any time by reexecuting these `config` commands.

 ## Install dammit